SovereignCloudStack/website/_i18n/en/_posts/blog/2024-09-18-demystifying-gaia-x-credentials.md

 1. The **Legal Registration Number** (LRN) belonging to the provider.
 2. The **Legal Participant** credential representing the provider as a legal person identified by the LRN.
 3. The signed Gaia-X **Terms & Conditions** which the provider pledges to adhere to.
-4. The **Service Offering** credential repesenting the provider's digital service available for order.
+4. The **Service Offering** credential representing the provider's digital service available for order.

 ## Required Identity Assets for Credential Creation